aifoundry-org/et-platform/blas/optimized/README.md

 - `fp32/level1/axpy`: scalar inner loop unrolled by 4 with the same minion partitioning and external contract as the reference kernel
-- `fp32/level1/dot`: scalar inner loop unrolled by 4 with independent accumulators, scalar tail handling, and the same cross-minion partial reduction contract as the reference kernel
+- `fp32/level1/dot`: ET packed-SIMD loads plus packed multiply/add in the main loop, with a masked packed-SIMD tail in the default artifact and a scalar-tail comparison artifact kept alongside it
 - `fp32/level2/gemv`: output-row partitioning across minions with an unrolled inner reduction for both transpose modes
 - `fp32/level3/gemm`: single-minion 4x4 blocked `NN` micro-kernel with K